AndreasTraut/Visualization-of-Data-with-Python/README.md

 #### (ii) Second part: how to easily visualize data and models?

 <u>In the second part of this repository</u> I will show you how to visualize and share the data with a "data app".
-I used [Streamlit](https://www.streamlit.io/), which is surprisingly easy if you want to connect your data with pyhton code directly to a very intuitive and easy to use application.
+I used [Streamlit](https://www.streamlit.io/), which is surprisingly easy if you want to connect your data with python code directly to a very intuitive and easy to use application.

 #### (iii) Third part: professional tools